The Importance of Balanced Blood Sugar

 Because many of these symptoms are masked with more caffeine, reaching for convenient foods, and not prioritizing movement, blood sugar imbalances slowly build after years of this day-to-day routine and habit.

-Abnormal blood sugar levels may be synonymous with diseases and conditions such as type 1 and 2 diabetes and gastrointestinal diabetes, but it also includes PCOS (polycystic ovarian syndrome).
-Even if you have not received a diagnosis for any of these conditions, maintaining a healthy amount of glucose is foundational for allowing your body to thrive and be well.
+Abnormal blood sugar levels are a driver of inflammation in the body and may be synonymous with diseases and conditions such as type 1 and 2 diabetes and gastrointestinal diabetes, but it also includes PCOS (polycystic ovarian syndrome).
+Even if you have not been diagnosed with any of these conditions, maintaining a healthy amount of glucose is foundational for allowing your body to thrive and be well.

 Steps to Balancing Blood Sugar

 Fortunately, our bodies are smart, and when we give them the right tools, they are able to heal and support us.
-Increasing our insulin sensitivity and therefore regulating our blood sugar, is simpler than you think!
-Prioritizing habits, choices, and lifestyles that keep glucose levels in mind, can help aid in balancing our blood sugar levels and promote our overall health.
+Increasing our insulin sensitivity and, therefore, regulating our blood sugar is simpler than you think!
+Prioritizing habits, choices, and lifestyles that keep glucose levels in mind can help balance our blood sugar levels and promote our overall health.

 Here are some ways to support blood sugar balance: